Open dynamics of entanglement in mesoscopic bosonic systems

-We have shown that the sufficient condition for the entanglement of the full state $\hat\rho_F$ is that the reduced two-particle-like state $\hat \rho^\mathcal{N}_{\rho_R}$ is entangled.
-However, this does not mean that there exists a state $\hat\rho_F$ such that $\hat \rho^\mathcal{N}_{\rho_R}$ is entangled.
-Therefore, in the following we show the existence of such states by presenting two such examples.
-What is more, we show that $\hat \rho^\mathcal{N}_{\rho_R}$ contains information about entanglement both for Gaussian states and non-Gaussian states for which the PPT criterion for the covariance matrix cannot reveal entanglement.
+We have shown that the sufficient condition for the entanglement of the full state $\hat\rho_F$ is that the reduced two-particle-like state $\hat \rho^\mathcal{N}_{\rho_F}$ is entangled.
+However, this does not mean that there exists a state $\hat\rho_F$ such that $\hat \rho^\mathcal{N}_{\rho_F}$ is entangled.
+Therefore, in the following, we show the existence of such states by presenting two examples.
+What is more, we show that $\hat \rho^\mathcal{N}_{\rho_F}$ contains information about the entanglement for Gaussian states and for non-Gaussian states for which the PPT criterion for the covariance matrix cannot reveal entanglement.

-Because one can apply any entanglement detection method for bipartitie finite-dimensional systems to the $\hat \rho^\mathcal{N}_{\rho_R}$ let us consider the one of the most widely known entanglement criteria i. e.
-PPT criterion \cite{PPT3} which stands that it is sufficient if partial transposition of the state results in:
+Because one can apply any entanglement detection method for bipartitie finite-dimensional systems to the $\hat \rho^\mathcal{N}_{\rho_F}$, let us consider one of the most widely known entanglement criteria, i.e., the PPT criterion \cite{PPT3}.
+This criterion states that it is sufficient if partial transposition of the state results in:

-for state $\hat \rho^\mathcal{N}_{\rho_R}$ to be entangled.
-For the simplest case where $\hat \rho^\mathcal{N}_{\rho_R}$ is a two-qubit density matrix which translates to $\hat\rho_F$ describing four orthogonal modes, the PPT criterion is a sufficient and necessary condition for entanglement.
-Therefore, in such a case, if the PPT criterion does not reveal the entanglement of $\hat \rho^\mathcal{N}_{\rho_R}$ then our reduced two-particle-like state is not able to reveal the entanglement of $\hat\rho_F$ what does not automatically mean that it is a separable state.
-In the case of a larger number of modes, if the PPT criterion does not reveal the entanglement of $\hat \rho^\mathcal{N}_{\rho_R}$ the reduced state might still keep information about entanglement of $\hat\rho_F$ but it has to be accessed using a different criterion.
-While one needs at least four modes for considerations of entanglement using $\hat \rho^\mathcal{N}_{\rho_R}$, in the following, we also show a method how one can also apply this methodology to reveal the entanglement of two mode states.
+for state $\hat \rho^\mathcal{N}_{\rho_F}$ to be entangled.
+In the simplest case of a two-qubit density matrix, the PPT criterion is a sufficient and necessary condition for entanglement.
+Therefore, when $\hat \rho^\mathcal{N}_{\rho_F}$ is a two-qubit density matrix and the PPT criterion does not reveal the entanglement of $\hat \rho^\mathcal{N}_{\rho_F}$, then our reduced two-particle-like state is not able to reveal any entanglement of $\hat\rho_F$.
+This does not imply that the state $\hat\rho_F$ is necessarily a separable state.
+This is because the entanglement of $\hat \rho^\mathcal{N}_{\rho_F}$ is only a sufficient condition for the entanglement of $\hat\rho_F$.
+In the case of a larger number of modes, if the PPT criterion does not reveal the entanglement of $\hat \rho^\mathcal{N}_{\rho_F}$, the reduced state might still keep information about the entanglement of $\hat\rho_F$.
+However, in such a case, it has to be accessed using a different criterion.
+While one needs at least four modes for considerations of entanglement using $\hat \rho^\mathcal{N}_{\rho_F}$, in the following, we show a method of how one can also apply this methodology to reveal the entanglement of two-mode states.